ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   restricted
-    Whether the profile should have the RESTRICTED attribute.
+    Whether the user profile should have the RESTRICTED attribute.

+    When enabled, the user is denied access to resources via UACC or ID(\*).
+Access is only granted if the user or their group is explicitly added to the resource's access list.

+    Also bypasses global access checking and z/OS UNIX other permission bits.

     | **required**: False
     | **type**: bool